 This key has no markings.
 I don't know who is the maker.
 I bought it at a ham fair in Holland.
 It resembles a swedish key of XL size: 27,5 x 8,5 cm., but it handles very well.
 Sold.

 Miniature key from McMurdo

 Llaves telegraficas artesanas mod.
 GMC

 Elliot Brothers Key.
 This was used at Takoradiradio/9GA in Ghana.
 When the station was closed down in the eighties, I got it from the chief operator in exchange of some cigarettes.
-The original base of wood was in very bad conditions, so I replaced it with a bakelite piece of the same size and thickness
+The original base of wood was in very bad conditions, so I replaced it with a bakelite piece of the same size and thickness.
+Sold.